fvafrCU/rasciidoc/cran-comments.md

 this is a resubmission of package 'rasciidoc'.
 I have added the following changes:

 * render() now passed arguments to adjust knitr's asciidoc hooks.
+* knitr's output hooks are now reset to their former values after knitting.

 Please upload to CRAN.
 Best, Andreas Dominik